hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 </blackBoxStochModel>
 ```

-The model factory requires the following arguments:
+The model factory supports the following arguments:

-* configFile (string, partly required): The configuration file for the model instances.
-This option is not required if also a '`HyPyIoObject`' in used within the stoch observer (see below).
+* configFile (string, partly required): The configuration file for the HydPy Server instances.
+This option is not required if also a '`HyPyIoObject`' is used within the stoch observer (see below).
-* templateDir (string, optional): The template directory for model instances.
+* templateDir (string, optional): The template directory path for model instances.
-* instanceDir (string, optional): The instance directory for model instances.
-The actual directories are post-fixed with the instance number.
+* instanceDir (string, optional): The instance directory path for model instances.
+The place holder %incanceNumber% within the path can (and should) be used for algorithms that start multiple model instances.
+* inputConditionsDir (string, optional): The directory path from where initial conditions will be read (per model instance).
+Supports additional placeholder tokens, see below.
+* outputConditionsDir (string, optional): The directory path where the conditions at the end of the simulation will be written (per model instance).
+Supports additional placeholder tokens, see below.
+* seriesReaderDir (string, optional): The directory path from where time series will be read (per model instance) by HydPy.
+Supports additional placeholder tokens, see below.
+* seriesWriterDir (string, optional): The directory path where time series will be written to (per model instance).
+Supports additional placeholder tokens, see below.

+If any of these paths is relative, it gets resolved against the working directory.

+The arguments _inputConditionsDir_, _outputConditionsDir_, _seriesReaderDir_ and _seriesWriterDir_ can contain the following placeholder tokens:
+ * INSTANCEID: the instance number, formatted as used in _instanceDir_
-The wrapper resolves the _configFile_ relative to the working directory of the factory.
+ * INSTANCEDIR: the path to the _instanceDir_
+ * HYDPYMODELDIR: the HydPy project directory as specified in the _configFile_
+ * WORKINGDIR : the working directory (not required as pathes are resolved against the working dir, but can be used to make this more explicit)

-The required configuration file for the model instances contains all information required to start the HydPy-Server instances and is in the [Java Properties file format](https://en.wikipedia.org/wiki/.properties).
+The required configuration file for the HydPy server instances contains all information required to start HydPy and is in the [Java Properties file format](https://en.wikipedia.org/wiki/.properties).
 The following properties are supported:

 * serverPort (integer): The web port on which to start the HydPy server.
 Use any free port on your machine.